 Additional Natural Alternatives

-CBD is not the only natural anti-inflammatory that we want pet parents to know about.
-In fact, there is a seemingly endless amount of natural supplements that is, prevents, and secure inflammation and dogs and humans alike.
+There is a seemingly endless amount of natural supplements that prevent inflammation in dogs and humans alike.
 We’ll discuss a few of our favorites.

 Comfrey is an herb that has been easing pain and inflammation for hundreds of years.
 The word is actually derived from the Latin word for "grow together" and it makes sense as comfrey is known to help speed up cell reproduction.
 Comfrey's pain relieving properties also make it highly effective in providing relief for joint-related conditions.